cclearpartners/myi-docs/src/references/custom-parameters-list-view.md

 ## fieldsExclude

-When the block's listview is executed, the specified fields are queried for users all countries EXCEPT in the given countries.
+When the Reporting Block Layout's List View is executed, the specified fields are queried for users all countries EXCEPT in the given countries.
 Cf. `fieldsInclude` for syntax rules.

 Example usage: `fieldsExclude:Account-US,BR-Field_1_vod__c,Field_2_vod__c/Call2_vod__c-MX-Field_3;`